 Black Letter Law In Real Estate Contracts In Idaho

-Black letter law.
 Idaho is a common law state where contract language is interpreted strictly and expressly, barring misrepresentation or provable fraud.
 Law before equity is the rule.
 So, whether you’re buying or selling real estate in Idaho, you need to assume nothing and check everything.

 With any real estate purchase and sale agreement in Idaho, you need to get everything in writing.
-Be sure to require written documentation to substantiate oral representations prior to purchase.
+Be sure to require written documentation to substantiate oral representations prior to a purchase or sale.
 Oral contracts to convey interests in real property are invalid in Idaho.
 Idaho courts may or may not enforce oral agreements, but better to not have to go to court to find out.

 When reviewing or revising a real estate contract, be prepared to identify and clarify vague, ambiguous, or overbroad contract wording.
 Idaho courts will not enforce any implied meanings or assumptions you had going into the purchase or sale.
-Get specific in your real estate contract before you buy.
+Get specific in your real estate contract before you buy or sell.